BroodingMawlek/terraform-up-and-running/README.md

 # Terraform: Up & Running Code

+Progress
+Chapter 5
+The simplest option is to use ternary syntax:

 This repo contains the code samples for the book *[Terraform: Up and Running](http://www.terraformupandrunning.com)*, by [Yevgeniy Brikman](http://www.ybrikman.com).